HazyResearch/deepdive/doc/development-cycle.md

 # How DeepDive applications are typically developed

-All successful DeepDive applications that achieve high quality are never developed in a single shot;
+All successful DeepDive applications that achieve high quality are never developed in a single shot.
-A basic version is first written that gives relatively poor result, then it is **improved iteratively** through a series of *error analysis* and debugging.
+It is common that users start with a basic first version that usually gives relatively poor results.
+Then, the quality is **improved iteratively** through *error analysis* and debugging.
 DeepDive provides a suite of tools that aim to keep each development iteration as quick and easy as possible.

 ## 1. Write

-First of all, the user has to write in DDlog a schema that describes the input data as well as the data to be produced, along with how they should be processed and transformed.
+First of all, the user has to write in DDlog a schema that describes the input data and the data to be produced, along with how data should be processed and transformed.
-Normal derivation rules as well as *user-defined functions* (UDFs) written in Python or any other language can be used for defining the data processing parts.
+Data transofmation rules as well as *user-defined functions* (UDFs) written in Python or any other language can be used for defining the data processing operations.
-Then, using the processed data, a statistical inference model describing a set of random variables and their correlations can be defined also in DDlog to specify what kind of predictions are to be made by the system.
+Then, using the processed data, a statistical inference model describing a set of random variables and their correlations can be defined---also in DDlog---to specify what kind of predictions are to be made by the system.

 How to write each of these parts [in a DeepDive application](deepdiveapp.md) is described in the following pages: